patricklam/plam.new-webpage/content/post/20240607-chc-queenstown-doubtful-sound.md

 and took our flight back to Wellington without any complications.
 Well, getting gas is always a bit annoying, but not a huge complication.
-Arriving at 5pm it's easy to take the number 2 bus.
+Arriving at 5pm it's easy to take the number 2 bus from WLG.
 Sometimes one can even transfer to the 21 and avoid the walk up the hill.